robintsunny/StudyGuideNotes/web.md

 ### Explain Diffie-Hellman key exchange.
 Why does it work?
 its a mathematical formula.
 P is a large prime number and G is a generated number (usually 2).
 One coputer chooses a nmumber for A and another computer chooses a number for B. B creates a number TB from the formula and A multiplies that number by regular A, and B does the same thing for TA. both users A and B agree on g^(A*B)%p, so neither one needs to know that other's number to get back their TA or TB

+### What is SQL injection?
+How do you avoid it?
+A type of attack where a user can insert a SQL query or command into a form that will get executed.
+You can avoid it with Real Escape String